Use of PD-1/PD-L1 and VEGF Inhibition Combination Is Expanding

 Programmed cell death protein-1 (PD-1)/programmed cell death ligand 1 (PD-L1) inhibitors have transformed the treatment of cancer since pembrolizumab (Keytruda; Merck Sharp & Dohme Corp) first entered the market in 2014 for advanced melanoma.1,2

-Nivolumab (Opdivo; Bristol-Myers Squibb Company) joined pembrolizumab with the same FDA approval several months later, and thus began the surge of anti–PD-1/PD-L1 monoclonal antibody indications for the treatment of various malignancies that continues to this day.3
+Nivolumab (Opdivo; Bristol-Myers Squibb Company) joined pembrolizumab with the same FDA approval several months later, and thus began the surge of indications for anti–PD-1/PD-L1 monoclonal antibodies for the treatment of various malignancies that continues to this day.3

 Anti–vascular endothelial growth factor (VEGF) therapy is used to treat a wide variety of malignancies, in the front-line setting and beyond.4 Sorafenib (Nexavar; Bayer HealthCare Pharmaceuticals Inc) was the first VEGF tyrosine kinase inhibitor (TKI), approved in 2005 for the treatment of advanced renal cell carcinoma.5 After this approval, anti-VEGF therapies began expanding into other areas in cancer care in a similar manner to PD-1/PD-L1 inhibitors.